 5. Push the boundaries

-Who says that February, or Valentine’s day to be exact, is the only month designed for love?
+Who says that February is the only month designed for Valentine’s day sales slogans and love per se?
 Build-A-Bear, American retailer that sells stuffed teddy bears and other toys, thought outside the box and announced its own Build-A-Bea dating app on the trickster day (spoiler: no, it’s not real).

 The point of this initiative is out in the open: to add more love to life, connect real people to each other, and encourage them to share and express their love.
 The proprietary matchmaking algrrrrithm (you get it, right? 😅) analyzes your True Heart profile, you tell your soulmate’s expectations, and after that, you’re all set to meet a special someone during Heart Ceremony.

 This is my personal TOP in the best April Fool’s marketing list.
 The cleverest thing about such an initiative is that you can receive the company’s Bonus Club perks, earn points, and get exclusive early access to the hottest products staying updated to the app.